 Small gifts made out of income are exempt.

-IHT applies to certain trusts and is payable at a (very) reduced rate every tenth year and on exit.
+Inheritance Tax applies to certain trusts and is payable at a (very) reduced rate every tenth year and on exit.
 Contact us for details.